 Colorado courts will quickly become involved if they determine one parent is consistently bad-mouthing the other, especially if that bad-mouthing rises to the level of parental alienation.
 When a court determines parental alienation exists the consequences can be severe.

 Courts can terminate or severely limit an offending parent’s parenting time.
-They may require parenting time be supervised.
-Courts take parental alienation so seriously because of the lasting damage it can do to all the relationships involved.
+They may require supervised parenting time.
+Courts take parental alienation so severely because of the lasting damage it can do to all the relationships involved.

 The severity of bad-mouthing is broad.
 It can range anywhere from a one-time emotional outburst, up to where a parent never has anything good to say about the other parent.
 They only criticize, demean and insult the other parent.

-It’s a wise move to only say good things about the other parent.
-This is no not only because it’s best for your children, but also because bad-mouthing can backfire in an extreme way in front of a judge.
+It’s a wise move only to say good things about the other parent.
+This is not just because it’s best for your children, but also because bad-mouthing can backfire enormously in front of a judge.
 Try following the rule, “if you can’t say anything nice, don’t say anything at all.”

 If a parent suspects the other is engaging in parental alienation, they can seek assistance from a court.
-These cases can be difficult since they usually involve hiring experts to conduct investigations.
+These cases can be severe since they usually involve hiring experts to conduct investigations.

-Occasionally, a court will direct an expert to conduct certain tests or evaluations.
-Otherwise, the expert conducts the investigation as they want.
+Occasionally, a court will direct an expert to conduct specific tests or evaluations.
+Otherwise, the expert investigates as they want.
 Parents may provide expert information and evidence.
 But, trying to direct the expert investigation often backfires.

 Experts will likely make recommendations if they determine there is parental alienation.
 The recommendations vary from minor modifications of parenting time, all the way up to a complete suspension of all parenting time.